AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/certifications.md

 ## Mandatory courses for external certification {#mandatory}

-In earlier releases of Captivate Prime, course completion from learner in External certification was not mandatory to complete a Certificate.
+In earlier releases of Learning Manager, course completion from learner in External certification was not mandatory to complete a Certificate.

 You can now make courses mandatory by enabling the option **Set required courses as Mandatory for Certificate Completion** in the Curriculum tab while editing the cerification.